qe/lichess/README.rst

 lichess_ is a Python library for interacting with the `Lichess API <https://lichess.org/api>`_ and can be used to get profile data, game data, and much more.

-    **This project is still in Pre-Alpha.
-As a result, it is still unstable, and not all features have been implemented.**

 |

 ============